 The world’s population is growing, and people are living longer.
 With advancements in treatment and technology, the aging population alone demands more healthcare practitioners to meet this demand.

 Conventionally, these individuals would find a family doctor or general practitioner to guide their lifetime path of wellness.
 Unfortunately, Americans are facing a physician shortage as the need is growing, yet these healthcare needs must be met.
+St. Thomas University (STU) offers a Master of Science in Nursing – Family Nurse Practitioner (MSN – FNP) which gives students an opportunity to answer this need.

 Primary Care Physician Shortage

-The American Journal of Managed Care notes that newly insured patients have increased the demand for PCPs.
+Newly insured patients have increased the demand for PCPs.
 Plus, there are more physicians retiring than new doctors choosing to practice primary care.
 Rural areas have been largely underserved for many years, and fewer primary care physicians are selecting these communities for new practices.
 All of this is compounded by a large cohort of Baby Boomers who need more healthcare attention as they get older.

 Having a primary care provider establishes baseline health.
 Conditions at risk of becoming chronic may be arrested sooner with a PCP.
 Early diagnosis and treatment often equate to better patient outcomes.